 Patients referred to your site by another web source — i.e. they clicked the link to your website from a directory profile — fit into the referral traffic category.
 This is important to know because these websites are guiding patients to your site.

 For example, 80.4 percent of social media referral traffic to e-commerce websites comes from Facebook, according to Statista research, as of the first quarter of 2019.
-Another 10.7 percent originates from Instagram.
+Another 10.7 percent of referral traffic originates from Instagram.

 Knowing where prospective patients spend their time online allows you to better reach them.
 Here’s some advice to help you drive more referral traffic to your healthcare website.